 “On another note, we got a bunch of reusable shopping bags with the AnyList logo on them, and I'd love to send you one to thank you for being a supporter of the app.”

 My interaction with Jason thus far had already impressed me.
 He had

 - been friendly yet professional throughout

 - made me feel that my feedback was valued

 - offered to make quick changes that could make a difference for a relatively small coding effort

 - promised to look into the changes that I had suggested, and

-In addition, to the actual product support, the final paragraph of his email may only have been the offer of a free shopping bag - nothing major in the greater scheme of things, not materially valuable, and of course it incorporates advertising for the product - but it was a lovely and unexpected touch and really made me feel valued out of all proportion to its cost to the company.
+In addition to the actual product support, the final paragraph of his email may only have been the offer of a free shopping bag - nothing major in the greater scheme of things, not materially valuable, and of course it incorporates advertising for the product - but it was still a lovely and unexpected touch which made me feel valued out of all proportion to its cost to the company.
 It almost certainly made the difference between me writing this post, and just being very happy with the support I’d received.

 All in all, this was a fine example of excellent customer support.